To stop receiving postal mailings from Mint Velvet email firstname.lastname@example.org with your name, address and postcode

 8. Who else sees your personal data?

-Sometimes we will share your personal data with trusted third parties.
+We will share your personal data with trusted third parties.
 We will do this in the following circumstances:

 - To process your order e.g. with our distribution centre, delivery companies, or with third party web platform and payment service providers